Abandoned Cart Email (Architect)

 Email Drag&Drop Editor

-Drag&Drop Editor allows the user to quickly add, delete, duplicate, and move content blocks in the campaign layout by dragging and dropping the elements wherever/whenever needed.
+Drag&Drop Editor allows you to quickly add, delete, duplicate, and move content blocks in the campaign layout by dragging and dropping the elements wherever/whenever needed.

 Email HTML Editor